Free hearing aids for pensioners and seniors in the UK

 NHS hearing aids

 Hearing aids are provided free of charge on the NHS, which includes the cost of batteries and repairs.
 Pensioners can get a referral from their General Practitioner (GP) to an NHS audiologist who will assess their need for hearing aids.
 Typically, NHS provides behind-the-ear (BTE) hearing aids, and sometimes receiver-in-the-ear (RITE) models.
-These hearing aids are offered as a long-term loan, and the service also includes free follow-up appointments and aftercare
+These hearing aids are offered as a long-term loan, and the service also includes free follow-up appointments and aftercare.
+Among the best hearing aids within the NHS, you can find the Phonak Nathos Nova.

 NHS Low Income Scheme (LIS)